-Keep your Thunder CAT clean and lubricated to eliminate the friction that prevents reliable operation.
-Clean and lube the gun before each use.
-Do not put it away dirty.
-Do not use petroleum-based lubricants in the lubrication of this gun.
-Teflon or silicon spray lubricants are the recommended types for the lubrication of the Thunder CAT.
+Keep your Alley CAT clean and lubricated to eliminate the friction that would prevent reliable operation.
+Clean and lube the gun before each use, and do not put it away dirty.
+Do not use petroleum-based lubricants.
+Teflon or silicon spray lubricants are the recommended types for the lubrication of the Alley CAT.